DickerDackel/pgcooldown/README.md

 # cooldown

-A cooldown class, counting down to zero, optionally repeating.
+A cooldown class, checking the delta time between start and now.

     cooldown = Cooldown(5)

+A trigger class to wait for n seconds.

+If started, it saves the current time as t0.
+On every check, it compares the then current time with t0 and returns as 'cold' if the cooldown time has passed.

+The cooldown can be paused, in which case it saves the time left.
+On restart, it'll set again t0 to the remaining time and continues to compare as normal against the left cooldown time.

+At any time, the cooldown can be reset to its initial or a new value.

 Parameters:

+    duration: float - Seconds to cool down

+Attributes:

-    temperature: float - "temperature" to cool down from
+    remaining: float        - "temperature" to cool down from
-    init: float - default to initialize the cooldown after each reset()
+    duration: float         - default to initialize the cooldown after each reset()
+    normalized: float       - property that maps remaining into an interval between 0 and 1
-    disabled: bool = False - to temporarily disable the cooldown
+    paused: bool = False    - to temporarily disable the cooldown

-## Synopsis:
+    hot: bool               - there is stil time remaining before cooldown
+    cold: bool              - time of the cooldown has run out

+Methods:

+    reset()
+    reset(new_cooldown_time)

+	set t0 to now, remove pause state, optionally set duration to new value

+    start()

+	Start the cooldown again after a pause.

+	The cooldown is started at creation time, but can be immediately paused by chaining.
+See pause below.

+    pause()

+	remember time left, stop comparing delta time.
+This can also be used to create an cooldown that's not yet running by chaining to the constructor:

-    clock = pygame.time.Clock()
+	    cooldown = Cooldown(10).pause()

+Synopsis:

     cooldown = Cooldown(5)

     while True:
-	dt = clock.get_time() / 1000.0

-	...
-	cooldown(delta_time)
+	do_stuff()

+	if key_pressed
+	    if key == 'P':
+		cooldown.pause()
+	    elif key == 'ESC':
+		cooldown.start()

 	if cooldown.cold:
-	    # do stuff
-	    # Reset the timer to wait again
+	    launch_stuff()
 	    cooldown.reset()

-	...

-The dt that's usually calculated at the beginning of a pygame main loop will be used as a factor while counting down.

-See e.g. my pygame-teletype package for an example of how it is used.
+"""

 ## Licensing stuff